 David Allen probably has much more self-discipline than I do.
 On one level, I know when I’m switching actions and I know that I could probably stop.
 On another level, I like the feeling of getting things done and there’s a reward attached to checking off a block.

-It’s possible that I could train myself to implement the Two-Minute Rule without it having a negative effect on my effectiveness, but the truth of the matter is that I’d rather choose not to fight.
-I know that the likely outcome of implementing the Two-Minute Rule is that I’ll start the Loop, and that outcome is far more likely than the outcome that I’m able to stop checking things off and get re-engaged.
+It's possible that I could train myself to implement the two-minute rule without it negatively affecting my effectiveness, but the truth is that I'd rather choose not to fight.
+I know that the likely outcome of implementing the two-minute rule is that I'll start the Loop, and that outcome is far more likely than the outcome that I'm able to stop checking things off and get re-engaged.
 (Thinking about this post was also one of the things that made me think and write the post on how to think about possibilities.)

 A warrior who steps on the battlefield knows that he will fight.
 An alcoholic who steps into a bar knows that she will drink.
 In both cases, it’s possible that they’ll have the self-discipline not to do what they are disposed to do, but the far wiser option for them is to avoid the battlefield or the bar.

-In that same way, I think it’s better to avoid the behaviors that would have the tendency to keep you ineffective rather than to try to become more self-disciplined about those things.
-This is why I don’t recommend the Two-Minute Rule in the same way that Allen does; creative people need to temper the implementation far more than Allen recommends.
+In that same way, I think it's better to avoid the behaviors that would tend to keep you ineffective rather than to try to become more self-disciplined about those things.
+This is why I don't recommend the two-minute rule in the same way that Allen does; creative people need to temper the implementation far more than Allen recommends.

 What Do You Do With Those Ideas?

-If you’re in the middle of creating something, it’s better to drop that idea into a trusted, efficient system than it is to disengage and do that item.
-The key words there are “trusted” and “efficient,” and for the sake of keeping this post from being too long to possibly read, I’ll leave a discussion for what that should look like for another day.
-(I’ve got more coming on this soon.)
+If you're in the middle of creating something, it's better to drop that idea into a trusted, efficient system than it is to disengage and do that item.
+The keywords there are "trusted" and "efficient," and for the sake of keeping this post from being too long to possibly read, I'll leave a discussion for what that should look like for another day.

 For instance, if you’re processing email, it makes a lot of sense to get the ball rolling by focusing on responding to those email messages that you can get done quickly.
 You can’t forget about those messages that need your attention that you can’t do in two minutes, but it makes a lot of sense to just process the messages without writing them down.
 (I have some more fine-grained recommendations about this in Email Triage.)